pushkar100/notes-react/advanced-react-patterns-pre-hooks.md

 2. Add restrictions on state changes (ex: Don't change state after 8 tries)
 3. Prevent re-renders if the state has not changed (by returning the same state or `null`)

-## Pattern 9: State reducers with change types
+## State reducers with change types

 This is the same as state reducers except that we explicitly provide the type of change on the state.
 This makes it easy for the staterReducer to act on what has changed (instead of figuring out).
 For example, passing in `type: 'reset'` to a button reset handler that calls setState